-The Clean Off-Road Equipment Voucher Incentive Project (CORE) is a program that incentivizes California fleets to purchase or lease cleaner off-road equipment.
+The Clean Off-Road Equipment Voucher Incentive Project (CORE) as is a program that incentivizes California fleets to purchase or lease cleaner off-road equipment.
 CORE provides a streamlined voucher process by which potential purchasers can receive funding to help offset the higher cost of cleaner off-road equipment.
 CORE is similar to the Hybrid and Zero-Emission Truck and Bus Voucher Incentive Project (HVIP), which provides incentives for clean trucks and buses.

-In 2012, Assembly Bill (AB) 1532 (Pérez, Chapter 807, 2012), Senate Bill (SB) 535 (De León, Chapter 830), and SB 1018 (Budget and Fiscal Review Committee, Chapter 39, 2012) that establishes the Greenhouse Gas Reduction Fund (GGRF) to receive auction proceeds from California's Cap-and-Trade Program1 and to provide the framework for how the auction proceeds are administered in furtherance of the purposes of AB 32 (Nunez, Chapter 488, 2006).
-AB 134 (Committee on Budget, Chapter 14, 2017) appropriated \$140 million from the GGRF for demonstrating and deploying advanced technology in freight equipment.
-Of that appropriation, \$40 million was allocated to this project, the Clean Off-Road Equipment Voucher Incentive Project (CORE), by the Fiscal Year (FY) 2017-18 Funding Plan for Clean Transportation Incentives (FY 2017-18 Funding Plan)2, approved by the California Air Resources Board (CARB) on December 14, 2017.
-Since that time, CORE has been allocated an additional \$4.6 million from FY 2018-19 GGRF fundingappropriated pursuant to SB 856 (Committee on Budget and Fiscal Review, Chapter 30,2018).
+In 2012, the legislature passed, and Governor Brown signed into law three bills - Assembly Bill (AB) 1532 (Pérez, Chapter 807, 2012), Senate Bill (SB) 535 (De León, Chapter 830), and SB 1018 (Budget and Fiscal Review Committee, Chapter 39, 2012) - #that establishes the Greenhouse Gas Reduction Fund (GGRF) to receive auction proceeds from California's Cap-And-Trade Program and to provide the framework for how the auction proceeds are will be administered in furtherance of to further the purposes of AB 32 (Nunez, Chapter 488, Statutes of 2006).
+In 2017, AB 134 (Committee on Budget, Chapter 254 14, 2017) appropriated \$140 million from the GGRF for demonstrating and deploying advanced technology in freight equipment.
+Of that appropriation, \$40 million was allocated to this project, the Clean Off-Road Equipment Voucher Incentive Project (CORE), by the Fiscal Year (FY) 2017-18 Funding Plan for Clean Transportation Incentives (FY 2017-18 Funding Plan), approved by the California Air Resources Board (CARB) on December 14, 2017.
+Since that time, CORE has been allocated an additional \$ 4.6 million from FY 2018- 19 GGRF funding appropriated pursuant to SB 856 (Committee on Budget and Fiscal Review, Chapter 30 Statues of, 2018).
+In addition, FY 2021-22 Funding Plan allocated \$194.45 million to CORE.
+This includes \$108.5 million via Low Carbon Transportation, \$86.5 million via the Air Pollution Control Fund, and which includes \$30 million appropriated perin SB 170 (Skinner, Chapter 240, Statues of 2021) to provide incentives for professional landscaping services in California operated by small businesses or sole proprietor to purchase zero-emission small off-road equipment. fund zero-emission small off-road equipment for professional services operated by small businesses and sole proprietors